Supreme Court

 Continue reading about Supreme Court Continues Oklahoma’s McGirt Fiasco, Upholds 10th Circuit On Speeding Ticket Case

-Continue reading about Three Recent Supreme Court Cases Don’t Really Change the Border Situation
+Continue reading about Supreme Court Decisions that Didn’t Really Change Anything on the Border

 In 2020, the Supreme Court handed down an extremely misguided decision, McGirt v.
 Oklahoma, which wound up having over 40% of the state’s territory being considered Indian reservation land.
-(For more information, see my McGirt file here).
+(For more information, see my McGirt file here.)
 It’s absolutely ridiculous to consider Tulsa, Oklahoma, as Indian reservation land.
-And now, the Tenth Circuit has handed down […]
+And now, the Tenth Circuit has ruled that […]

-Continue reading about Oklahoma’s McGirt Fiasco Continues: Tenth Circuit Court of Appeals Rules on a Tulsa Speeding Ticket
+Continue reading about In Oklahoma, The McGirt Fiasco Continues: Tenth Circuit Court Of Appeals Rules On A Tulsa Speeding Ticket

-A Vatican statement has repudiated the “Doctrine of Discovery”.
+A Vatican statement has repudiated the ”Doctrine of Discovery.”
 Does that mean that all Western Hemisphere nation-states are illegitimate?
-Somebody needs to think this out.
 For the entire blog entry, click here.
-Blog entry by Allan Wall, published March 31st, 2023, on VDARE.COM.
+Blog entry by Allan Wall, published March 30th, 2023, on VDARE.COM.

-Continue reading about The Vatican and the “Doctrine of Discovery”
+Continue reading about Vatican Repudiates “Doctrine of Discovery”

 In a recent Oklahoma court case, the McGirt precedent did not apply to the Kickapoo Tribe.
 At least not for now For the entire blog entry, click here.
 Blog entry by Allan Wall, published January 21st, 2023, on VDARE.COM.